kbr/fritzconnection/CONTRIBUTING.md

 # Contributing

-Thank you for taking your time and contributing to this project.
+Thank you for taking your time to contribute to this project.
-The project is not large enought to need a lot of rules, but here are some guidelines.
+The project is not large enought to need a lot of rules, but here are some guidelines:

 ## Pull requests